MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 ## Create and run applications for :::no-loc text="Unrestricted"::: target profile

-:::no-loc text="Unrestricted"::: target profiles can run any QIR program, meaning you can write Q# programs without functionality restrictions.
-Azure Quantum doesn't provide any target with this profile yet.
+:::no-loc text="Unrestricted"::: target profiles can run any program, meaning you can write Q# programs without functionality restrictions.
+Azure Quantum doesn't provide any target with this profile.
 However, you can run :::no-loc text="Unrestricted"::: Q# programs on simulators provided by the QDK.

 ### Configure :::no-loc text="Unrestricted"::: target profile